-The start of the cold months is always enticing: jack-o'-lanterns and tiny costumes, crunchy leaves turning to crisp days and the first big snowflakes.
+The start of the cold months is always enticing: jack-o'-lanterns, leaves changing color, and those bright and crisp autumnal days.

-Next come the festive cookies and jovial meals shared with family and friends; the holiday carols warming our hearts; the pumpkin spice and eggnog lattes galore.
+Next come the festive cookies and jovial meals shared with family; the holiday songs warming our hearts; the pumpkin spice and eggnog lattes galore.
 Cozy nights by an open fire, roasting chestnuts and what have you.

-Then the big ball falls, welcoming us into the new year with glitter and sparkles and midnight kisses.
+Then the big ball falls, welcoming us into a new year with glitter and sparkles and midnight kisses.

 And then it’s over.

 And it’s just cold and windy and endlessly wintry.

 So how do we beat those post-holiday blues?
 What do we do when our excitement about New Year’s resolutions wane and the cold settles in?

 1. Embrace the cold.